 Briefing 13 on the challenges faced by VCSE leaders during the Covid-19 crisis

-This thirteenth briefing shares the experiences of 23 leaders participating in online peer support sessions between 11th and 30th November, and our reflections on the questions and opportunities for funders that they raise.
+This thirteenth briefing shares the experiences of 23 leaders participating in online peer support sessions between 11th and 30th November 2020, and reflections on the questions and opportunities for funders that they raise.

 - The limitations of online: ‘We’re an organisation that’s based on human relationships, warmth and layers of communication that don’t happen remotely but face-to-face.
 Everyone has English as a second language, so phone calls are more difficult.’

 - Sustaining their teams: ‘I’m finding it emotional.
 We’re not machines.’

 - Thinking about ‘what next’: ‘At our board away day the focus was deliberately to not think about the here and now, but to focus on the future.
 Everyone found that very refreshing.’